LiquidRazor/ListDisplay/docs/api/list-display.listconfig.idkey.md

 ## ListConfig.idKey property

-Property name on TRow used as identifier.
+Property name on TRow that serves as the unique identifier for each row.

 **Signature:**

 ```typescript
 idKey: keyof TRow & string;
 ```

+## Remarks

+This key is used for row selection, tracking, and uniquely identifying rows in operations like updates and deletions.